Trying to find a program? Wondering how to fund it? Nervous about living abroad? You're not alone!

 International Experience: I visited 10 countries while living in Paris!
 I also used to live in Dubai and have relatives in India, so I visit often.
 My favorite places that I have visited are Croatia and southern Spain.

-Study Abroad Program: Anticipated 2014
+Study Abroad Program: University of Tasmania, Spring 2014

 International Experience: Spain, Portugal, Costa Rica, Puerto Vallarta, and repelling off mountains in Vera Cruz!

 I love talking to students and sharing my experiences.
 I am a huge advocate for traveling and immersing yourself in new environments/cultures!

 Study Abroad Program: Engineering Design & Graphics in Vienna, Austria

 International Experience: Austria, Switzerland and Czech Republic.

 I wanted to be a Peer Advisor so that I can help other students who might be overwhelmed with all of the planning and worry that comes with studying abroad.
 I wasn’t sure of what I was getting into when I started my own study abroad process and I want to be available to those who have questions or need advice and encouragement.
 I had some of my most unforgettable adventures while abroad and I want to reach out to help other students who are dreaming of experience their own memorable moments.